ruiminshen/yolo-tf/README.md

 ### Training a 20 classes Darknet YOLOv2 model from a pretrained 80 classes model

-- Cache the 20 classes training data using the customized config file option.
-Files (.tfrecord) in "~/Documents/Database/yolo-tf/cache/voc" will be created.
+- Cache the 20 classes training data using the customized config file argument.
+Cache files (.tfrecord) in "~/Documents/Database/yolo-tf/cache/voc" will be created.

 ```
 python3 cache.py -c config.ini config/yolo2/darknet-voc.ini -v